eth-brownie/brownie/docs/console.rst

 You can use the :ref:`api_alert` module to receive notifications or setup callbacks whenever a state change occurs.

+Here is a basic example of an alert, watching for a changed balance:

 .. code-block:: python

     >>> alert.new(accounts[1].balance, msg="Account 1 balance has changed from {} to {}")